 - There are no further subscription costs for members; just the one-off cost of your shares

-- The shares are what are technically known as ‘withdrawable shares’.
-Dividends are not paid, but the Board of Directors can decide to pay interest on the share value in future.
-No interest is currently paid; all of the profits from your investment is going back into the development of the Seed Co-Operative for the benefit of the wider community
+- Our shares are what are technically known as ‘withdrawable shares’.
+Dividends are not paid, but the Board of Directors could decide to pay interest on the share value in future.
+No interest is currently paid; all of the profits from your investment is going back into the development of the Seed Co-operative for the benefit of the wider community

 The small print...

-The Seed Co-operative is a Community Benefit Society, registered with the Financial Conduct Authority under the full name of Biodynamic and Organic Plant Breeding and Seeds Limited (registration number 7013) with a specific set of registered Rules for the society.
-These Rules set out how the co-operative is to run; identifying the objectives of the society; financial arrangements; membership terms; requirements for meetings and how the Board, with Officers, will be established and operated; dispute resolution; procedures for regulations; application of profits; asset lock; amalgamation or conversions; dissolution; and administrative matters.
+Biodynamic and Organic Plant Breeding and Seeds Limited, trading as Seed Co-operative, is a Community Benefit Society (registration number 7013) .
+It is registered with the Financial Conduct Authority under the Co-operative and Community Benefit Societies Act 2014.
+A specific set of registered Rules set out how the co-operative is to be run; identifying the objectives of the society; financial arrangements; membership terms; requirements for meetings and how the Board, with Officers, will be established and operated; dispute resolution; procedures for regulations; application of profits; asset lock; amalgamation or conversions; dissolution; and administrative matters.
 Our shares cannot be traded on a stock exchange.
 Profits will be applied to the continuation and development of the Community Benefit Society, or for making payment for social or community purposes within the community of interest served by the Community Benefit Society, and not currently in paying interest on issued share capital.
 Any changes to these will be notified to all shareholders with immediate effect and this notice on the website will be updated.